 The well known warrior 1 pose by Krishnamacharya will extend your hip flexors.
 And I can guide you to feel how to align to extend your deep hip flexors.
 But that pose is not an easy way to learn to feel this and use it.

 I use stable and supported poses to teach: they help simplify and help you focus on how you extend and engage.
-Doing warrior 1 standing people often attempt to over extend and under use their butts.
-I teach variations of warrior 1 on the chair and mat.
-Doing aided yoga together, we will do warrior 1 kneeling.
+Doing warrior 1 standing people often attempt to over extend and also under use their butts.
+Doing aided yoga together, we will do warrior 1 seated sideways on a firm chair or kneeling.
 It is stable and supported.
 From this comfortable pose you can more easily focus as I guide you to feel as your extend your hip flexors and engage your butt.

 Another example, moving up your torso.
-Your ql muscles also often contribute to discomfort in your lower back.
+Your quadratus lumborum muscles also often contribute to discomfort in your lower back.
 They are much easier to touch than your deep hip flexors, but you still probably don’t notice them and just notice the discomfort.

 Doing aided yoga together we can use pyramid rest pose and have you feel your chest move as you extend one arm.
 Then let your knees fall to one side and extend your opposite arm and feel as your ribs pull away from your pelvis and extend your ql muscle.